It’s free of charge to apply for a Protection Order.

-If you need urgent protection, the court can make a temporary Protection Order, usually on the same day.
-We call this ‘without notice’ as you can get the Protection Order without the violent person being told first.
+As mentioned above, if you need urgent protection, the court can make a temporary Protection Order, usually on the same day.
+We call this ‘without notice’ as you can get the Protection Order without the person who's being violent being told first.
 They’re told once it’s in place.

-If your Protection Order was urgent and a temporary Protection Order was given to you, the violent person has 3 months to defend themselves in court.
+If your Protection Order was urgent and a temporary Protection Order was given to you, the person who's been violent has three months to defend themselves in court.
 If they don’t, it becomes final and lasts until someone applies to the court to change it.

-If your application is not urgent, the violent person is served with your application and will have the chance to defend themselves in court.
+If your application is not urgent, the person who's been violent is served with your application and will have the chance to defend themselves in court.
 The judge will listen to the evidence from both sides and decide if a Protection Order should be issued.